 When negotiating with the Director of Housing (DOH), it is important to:

-Research the Department of Families, Fairness and Housing (Department) (formerly the Department of Health and Human Services) policy manuals about debt and compensation, in particular Department policy in relation to:
+Research the Department of Families, Fairness and Housing (Department) (formerly the Department of Health and Human Services) public housing policy and practice manuals about debt and compensation, in particular Department policy in relation to:

 Highlight these obligations if the DOH has not followed the policy manuals.